kestra-io/docs/content/blogs/2023-10-31-kestra-weaviate.md

 ![Image 5 - Weaviate console query](/blogs/2023-10-31-kestra-weaviate/5.png)

-There are no records available to show, but the fact that you didn't get an error means the schema was created successfully!
+The output validates that the schema has been created successfully.
+Next, let's insert some data.

 ### How to Insert Records into a Weaviate Vector Database